-As of September 30, 2019, the Company's remaining obligation for flow-through expenditures was \$nil (December 31, 2018 - \$1,000,000).
+As of December 31, 2019, the Company's remaining obligation for flow-through expenditures was \$nil (2018 - \$1,000,000).

-Office and Management and Consulting Fee Commitment
+Management and Consulting Fee Commitment

-The Company is committed to monthly payments under the terms of operating agreements for the office space and management and consulting fees.
+The Company is committed to monthly payments under the terms of operating agreements for management and consulting fees.
 The aggregate remaining payments per year are as follows: